Valdas2000/flab-DIY-stack/README.md

   - `stl_3d_models/` → `.stl`

-## License
+## License and Attribution

-All content in this repository is licensed under the [Creative Commons Attribution 4.0 International License (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).
+This repository is licensed under [Creative Commons Attribution–NonCommercial 4.0 International (CC BY-NC 4.0)](https://creativecommons.org/licenses/by-nc/4.0/).

 Copyright © 2025 Valdas2000.

-You are free to share and adapt this work, including for commercial purposes, with proper attribution.
+You may copy, adapt, translate, and share this material for non-commercial purposes.
+Use in teaching, research, public programs and experimental laboratories is explicitly permitted.
+Attribution is required.
+The author's name (Valdas2000), a link to this repository, and a note on any changes must be included.
+Reference to the CC BY-NC 4.0 license must be preserved.

+Commercial use is not allowed without written permission.
+This includes publication for sale, use in monetized platforms or services, and any derivative work generating revenue.
+To discuss commercial licensing, contact the author at:
+valentin71@gmail.com
+github.com/Valdas2000

+It means a great deal to know when this work resonates or proves useful.
+If you include it in a lecture, course, exhibition, article or translation, a short message is welcome.
+This is not required.
+But this project is alive.
+I want to know where it travels.